 “Being a part of this event is also a big learning experience where students can learn and taste different cultures,” Tran said.
 “Food does not have to be homemade either.”

 A cultural buffet

 In order to provide guests with plenty of options, the luncheon is set up like a buffet.

-“You can expect an ‘all you can eat’ buffet, where you can pick and choose what kind of foods you may want to try or foods that you enjoy but don’t get to eat all that often.”
+“You can expect to pick and choose what kind of foods you may want to try or foods that you enjoy but don’t get to eat all that often,” Tran said.

 Overall, guests can expect an atmosphere of fellowship and a chance to try truly unique, homemade dishes from an array of cultures.